akash-trt/GitHub-dem0/README.md

 # GitHub-dem0
-making the demo repository of GitHub
+This is demo for Gitt and GitHub